About the Website

 The Manhattan Project was a great human collaboration.
 Participants included recent immigrants who fled anti-Semitism in Europe, young men and women straight from high school or college, and numerous Hispanics, Native Americans, and African-Americans.
 Some 125,000 people worked in secret locations in communities developed by the government for the sole purpose of the project.
 Most surprisingly, very few knew that they were working on an atomic bomb.

 There are many ways to search this site.
-In addition to the search bar and the filters used to organize by location and subjects (which are intended to emphasize important themes), you can also click on "tags," located at the bottom of each oral history and location page, to find out more about a specific topic.
+In addition to the search bar and the filters used to organize by location and subjects (which are intended to emphasize important themes), you can also click on "tags" to find out more about a specific topic on the oral history and location pages.
 For example, the location page for Metallurgical Laboratory includes a tag for Enrico Fermi.
 Click on the tag, and all the key pages on this website discussing Fermi will pop up.

 If you would like to have access to the original recordings, or you would like permission to quote from an interview, please contact us.